 Families and youth working together to promote mental, behavioral and emotional wellness for other families and youth through education, support, and advocacy.

-Youth M.O.V.E.
-Oregon is a youth led state-wide organization devoted to improving the services and systems that support positive growth and development by uniting voices of individuals who have lived through and experienced various systems including (but not limited to) mental health, juvenile justice, education, and child welfare.
+Youth ERA is a youth led state-wide organization in Oregon devoted to improving the services and systems that support positive growth and development by uniting voices of individuals who have lived through and experienced various systems including (but not limited to) mental health, juvenile justice, education, and child welfare.
 There are drop in services and peer mentoring available.

 Lines for Life is a non-profit dedicated to preventing substance abuse and suicide because they touch so many families in our society.
 They provide addiction, mental health and suicide intervention services, treatment referral and drug prevention education.
 Hotlines and referrals are available.